tomkerkhove/promitor/.github/CONTRIBUTING.md

    - [How Do I Submit A (Good) Bug Report?](#how-do-i-submit-a-good-bug-report)

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ## Where Can I Help?

+Promitor uses a [Contribution License Agreement (CLA)](https://gist.github.com/tomkerkhove/49506ad58e30076518609511619dc026) which needs to be signed for all contributions and is handled by [CLA Assistant](https://cla-assistant.io).

+The Contribution License Agreement (CLA) is required for all parties to align on the expectations of the contributions in order to avoid disputes in the future.

+The CLA Assistant will walk you through the process during your first pull request.

+## Where Can I Help?